Pedagogical models and approaches

 Challenge-based learning (CBL)

-Challenge-based learning closely resembles problem-based learning and other similar pedagogical models.
-However, the hallmark of challenge-based learning is that the multidisciplinary learning team itself forms a challenge based on some real societal phenomenon.
-The aim is to develop a sustainable and user-oriented solution to the self-created challenge that is widely applicable.
-This pedagogical model combines team learning, deeper learning and multidisciplinary problem-solving.
-The responsibility for their own and the team’s learning lies with the learners themselves, and they are supported in the learning experience by a team coach who facilitates the chosen method, such as the design process and supports the team in achieving their goals.
+Challenge-based learning (CBL) is closely related to problem-based learning and other similar pedagogical models.
+However, a distinctive feature of CBL is that the multidisciplinary learning team defines a challenge based on a real societal phenomenon.
+The aim is to develop a sustainable, user-oriented solution to the self-formulated challenge that can be widely applied.
+This pedagogical approach combines team learning, deeper learning and multidisciplinary problem-solving.
+The responsibility for both individual and team learning rests with the learners themselves.
+They are supported by a team coach who facilitates the chosen method, such as the design process, and supports the team members in achieving their goals.

 Dikilitaş, K., Marshall, T. & Shahverdi, M. (2025).
 A Practical Guide to Understanding and Implementing Challenge-Based Learning (Open Access Book)